 - Moderate – Severe adverse effects on the organization

 - High – Catastrophic adverse effects on the organization

-Next, the resources are connected to the iboss Zero Trust Edge which ensures the Policy Enforcement Points within the global security edge can communicate with each resource directly.
+Next, the resources are connected to the iboss Zero Trust SSE which ensures the Policy Enforcement Points within the global security edge can communicate with each resource directly.
 This includes connecting cloud and on-prem applications, data and services.
-The iboss Zero Trust Edge will become the “gate keeper” to these sensitive resources and make them completely private and inaccessible to attackers later.
+The iboss Zero Trust SSE will become the “gate keeper” to these sensitive resources and make them completely private and inaccessible to attackers later.

 Identified & Classified Resources Added To iboss Platform

 4. Add All Company Resources To iboss Platform

 Add all identified & classified resources to the iboss platform, enabling complete visibility into the traffic flowing to and from those resources